cuttle-cards/cuttle/docs/CONTRIBUTING.md

 Congratulations :tada::tada: The Cuttle Cards team thanks you :sparkles:.

-Once your PR is merged, your contributions will be publicly visible on the [Cuttle Cards repository](https://github.com/cuttle-cards/cuttle).
+Once your PR is merged, your contributions will be publicly visible on the [Cuttle Cards repository](https://github.com/cuttle-cards/cuttle) and automatically deployed to [www.cuttle.cards](https://www.cuttle.cards).

-You are now part of the Cuttle Cards community!
+You are now a Cuttle Cards Contributor!